daliarod96/census-api-EDA/README.md

 <p align="center"><img src="https://github.com/daliarod96/Census-api-EDA/assets/79605544/ad7ffd96-27b8-4c96-8c5c-1593ff82a193" width="60%" height="60%" class="center"></p>

-One possible reason for high poverty rates for Latinos in Imperial, and California as a whole, is low wages.
+One possible reason for high poverty rates for Latinos in Imperial, and California as a whole, is a low income.
 Although the median household income does not tell us much about disparity, a closer look at family incomes for White people and Latinos in California reveal large differences between the two populations.

 <p align="center"><img src="https://github.com/daliarod96/Census-api-EDA/assets/79605544/f0a6da8f-4871-4941-92c8-9be3297e2905" width="60%" height="60%" class="center"></p>